Jay Bouwmeester: Playing style

 Bouwmeester is best known for his skating ability.
 His coach with the Medicine Hat Tigers, Rick Carriere, said his ability to move the puck up the ice and score meant Bouwmeester could have played in the NHL at the age of 15.
 He is a capable offensive player from his defensive position and frequently joined offensive rushes while with Florida, but failed to do so as often in his first season in Calgary, resulting in much lower offensive output.
-The Hockey News commentator Ken Campbell argued it has prevented him from becoming one of the game's elite defencemen.
+In his later seasons with St. Louis, Bouwmeester was used mostly as a stay-at-home defensemen and recorded less offensive output.
+One criticism of Bouwmeester’s game is his lack of physicality despite his large size.
+Commentator Ken Campbell argued it has prevented him from becoming one of the game's elite defencemen.
+During the 2008-09 season, Bouwmeester registered 69 hits, which ranked last among defensemen who logged more than 25 minutes of ice-time per game.
 He is frequently among the NHL leaders in ice time per game and one of the most durable.